gerardpslowey/python_command_line_programmes/README.md

         pause
     #############

-- It's handy when you want to go  a cup of tea but you arn't finished with the shell.
+- It's handy when you want to go make a cup of tea but you aren't finished with the shell.
 - Any keyboard input will just be ignored by the shell when it is paused.
 - To resume the shell we just hit the enter key.